atisben/microcredit-rfm-clustering/README.md

 ## Future work
 Use hybrid regression and clustering methods

+ PCA method is
+then used to determine the weight of RFM indicators

+Heldt et al. proposed a
+RFM per product (RFM/P) model.
+In this model, customer values of all products are estimated separately first and then added together to obtain an overall customer value

 # References
 1. Ryals, L. (2002).
 Measuring risk and returns in the customer portfolio.
 Journal of Database Marketing & Customer Strategy Management, 9(3), 219–227.
 2. Wang, B., Kong, Y., Zhang, Y., Liu, D., & Ning, L. (2019).
 Integration of Unsupervised and Supervised Machine Learning Algorithms for Credit Risk Assessment.
 Expert Systems with Applications.